When is a patient counted as being admitted to hospital?

 They are then placed on a hospital-based wait list.

-How do I get on the elective surgery waiting list?
+How do I get on the planned surgery waiting list?

 How long do I have to wait for surgery?